← Back

 Pseudonymity and privacy

 Ekcho is pseudonymous by design.
-Do not attempt to unmask, identify, or reveal the real identity of another user without their explicit consent.
-If someone has shared personal details with you through the Unmask feature, you must not use those details to harass, locate, or contact them outside Ekcho.
+Do not attempt to identify or reveal the real identity of another user without their explicit consent.
+If someone has voluntarily shared personal details with you in private conversation, you must not use those details to harass, locate, or contact them outside Ekcho.

 How reporting works